DIVISIONS

 The Austin Regional Intelligence Center (ARIC) serves the public by providing a centralized, comprehensive, multi-agency criminal information and intelligence network that works to enhance operational effectiveness and efficiency of the public safety agencies involved and to maximize the region’s ability to detect, prevent, apprehend, and respond to criminal and terroristic activity.

-Austin Police Department's Auto Theft Unit has specialized programs designed to reduce vehicle crimes through ATIP, a proactive program to investigate, identify, arrest, and charge criminals.
+The Austin Police Department's Auto Theft Unit has specialized programs designed to reduce vehicle crimes through the Auto Theft Interdiction Project (ATIP), a proactive program to investigate, identify, arrest, and charge criminals.

 The APD Burglary Unit investigates crimes against property and is specifically tasked with investigating residential and non-residential/commercial burglaries, inside the City of Austin.